Champagne (TV series)

 Champagne is a Brazilian telenovela produced and broadcast by TV Globo.
 It premiered on 24 October 1983 and ended on 4 May 1984, with a total of 167 episodes.
-It's the thirty first "novela das oito" to be aired on the timeslot.
+It is the thirty first "novela das oito" to be aired on the timeslot.
 It is created and written by Cassiano Gabus Mendes and directed by Paulo Ubiratan, Wolf Maya and Mário Márcio.